-If you’re able to plan your roof replacement in advance, wait until the slower season for roofers.
-Busy season for roofers is summer and fall, so consider scheduling your replacement for early/late winter or early/late spring.
+If you’re able to plan your roof replacement in advance, wait until the roofer’ slower season.
+The busiest season for roofers is summer and fall, so consider scheduling your replacement for early/late winter or early/late spring.

 3. Insurance claim

-Depending on your homeowners insurance policy and the reason for your needed roof replacement, your roof replacement cost may be covered by insurance.
-We find it most helpful to speak with a roofer first to determine the extent and cause of the roof damage and their opinion on whether or not it may be a valid insurance claim.
+Depending on your homeowners insurance policy and the reason for the re-do, your roof replacement cost may be covered by insurance.
+It’s a good idea to speak with a roofer first — even commission an inspection — to determine the extent and cause of the roof damage and their opinion on whether or not it may be a valid insurance claim.
 Then, speak with your insurance agent and initiate the claim if possible.

 4. Get multiple quotes

 Seek comparable quotes from at least three reputable roofers.
 Watch for things like unusually low bids.
 If two bidders quote $10,000 and one bidder quotes $5,000, this should raise a red flag.
 It may indicate that the roofer is low-balling to get the job and then will do sub-par work.
-Watch out for bidders who list their terms as payment required in advance.
-We do not recommend paying any part of the required payment in advance of the work performed.
+Watch out for bidders who list among their terms “payment required in advance.”

 5. Research roofers

-Ask for recommendations from local friends.
-Look for neighbors who have had recent roof replacements and ask for referrals.
+Ask for recommendations from local friends or neighbors who have had recent roof replacements and ask for referrals.
 Ask potential roofers for customer referrals and pictures of their comparable work.
 Always require proof of bonding, licensing and insurance and then validate those claims through your local government before any work commences or any payment is issued.

 Personal loans are a good option for large projects like roof replacements.
 Loan terms are pretty flexible on personal loans and allow you to select a very short term or a longer one if necessary.
 Personal loans provide you with a lump sum payment and typically have fixed interest rates.
 This type of “unsecured” loan means you won’t have to put up collateral, like your home.
 There also may be origination or closing fees associated with this loan from your bank or lending institution.